BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

     1) Techniques

+        * Grayscale
         * Normalize
-        * Crop
-        * Sharpen
-        * Obtain the image's contrast
         * Histogram-equalize

     2) Pipeline

-        * As a first step, I decided to convert the images to grayscale because ...

-        Here is an example of a traffic sign image before and after grayscaling.
+        * As a first step, I decided to convert the images to grayscale because color here is not a key effective feature for the traffic sign classification.

-        ![alt text][image2]

-        - As a last step, I normalized the image data because ...
+        * As a second step, I normalized the image data because it evenly considers the effects of all the features.

-        I decided to generate additional data because ...

-        To add more data to the the data set, I used the following techniques because ...

-        Here is an example of an original image and an augmented image:

-        ![alt text][image3]
+        * As the last step, I do the histogram-equalize because it adjusts image intensities to enhance contrast which highlights the features.

     3) Conclusion